JulianAkkerman/vulcan/README.md

 ## Online Demo

 Have a look at the online demo here: https://vulcan-99e0.onrender.com/.
-(Note that the server goes idle when it is not in use, so it can take several seconds to load at first.)

 This demo shows predictions of the [AM parser](https://github.com/coli-saar/am-parser) on the [Little Prince AMR dataset](https://amr.isi.edu/download.html).
 This visualization corresponds to the case study in Section 5 of the [paper](https://aclanthology.org/2023.blackboxnlp-1.15.pdf).